TACTICAL EDGE DOCTRINE

 Our job is not to be clever.
 Our job is to be prepared.

-The non negotiable filter
+The non-negotiable filter

 Every trade must pass all four pillars.
 Not most.
 Not close enough.
 All four.